Optimal Clustering from Noisy Binary Feedback: Numerical experiments: Real-world data

 \section{Numerical experiments: Real-world data}

 Finally, we use real-world data to assess the performance of our algorithms.
 Finding data that would fit our setting exactly (e.g. several possible questions) is not easy.
 We restrict our attention here to scenarios with a single question, but with items with different hardnesses.
 We use the waterbird dataset by \cite{welinder2010multidimensional}.
 This dataset contains 50 images of Mallards (a kind of duck) and 50 images of Canadian Goose (not a duck).
 The dataset reports the feedback of 40 users per image, collected using Amazon Mturk: each user is asked whether the image is that of a duck.
+This scenario mirrors the one outlined in Example~\ref{ex:1} in Introduction.
 Each image is unique in the sense that the orientation of the animal varies, the brightness and contrasts are different, etc. We hence have a good heterogeneity in terms of item hardness.
 Actually, the classification task is rather difficult, and the users' answers seem very noisy -- overall answers are correct 76\% of the time.

 From this small dataset, we generated a larger dataset containing 1000 images (by just replicating images).
 To emulate the sequential nature of our clustering problem, in each round, we pick a user uniformly at random (with replacement), and observe her answers to the selected images.